Language selection

 Search

-This guidance explains the third party determination requirements under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) and associated Regulations.
-These requirements apply to all reporting entity (RE) sectors, but only to certain transactions and activities, as specified in this guidance.
+This guidance explains the third party determination requirements under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (the Act) and associated Regulations.

 In this guidance

-1. Who is a third party and how do I determine whether there is a third party?
+2. Who is a third party and how to make a determination

 A third party is the person or entity that instructs another person or entity to conduct a transaction or activity on their behalf.
-As such, the third party is the instructing party to the transaction or activity, and is also understood to be the "on behalf of" party.
+As such, the third party is the instructing party to the transaction or activity, and is also understood to be the party that the transaction occurs on behalf of (the “on behalf of” party).

 You must take reasonable measures to determine whether a third party is involved when you carry out certain transactions or activities, as explained in this guidance.